 How Bank holidays are decided in India?

-India is a national with variety of culture and that is why we have other type of holidays as well along with the National holidays to keep the sentiments of all people from different nook and corner together.
-Some holiday are decided by the state government based on the importance of that day for that particular state people and is not applicable anywhere else in the nation.
+India is a nation with a variety of cultures and that is why we have another type of holiday as well along with the National holidays to keep the sentiments of all people from different nooks and corners together.
+Some holiday is decided by the state government based on the importance of that day for that particular state people and is not applicable anywhere else in the nation.
 Good Friday, Christmas, Diwali are Some of the central government holidays.

 Features of Bank Holidays in India